All Episodes

 So there's an uphill battle there, but you're absolutely right.

-Well, that's gonna be hard.
+Well, that's going to be hard.

-On the case on the shell casing.
+On the case, on the shell casing.

 And again, the complaint doesn't list everything.